FAQ

 What happens if my home loses value?

-All three Canadian reverse mortgage lenders offer a no-negative-equity guarantee.
+All five Canadian reverse mortgage lenders offer a no-negative-equity guarantee.
 This means that even if your home's value declines and the loan balance exceeds what the home is worth, you (or your estate) will never owe more than the fair market value at the time of sale.
 The lender absorbs the loss.
 This is a significant consumer protection unique to Canadian reverse mortgages.

 Do I need a broker, or can I go directly to a lender?

 You can go directly to CHIP (HomeEquity Bank) or Bloom Finance.
 However, Equitable Bank — which offers the lowest rates in Canada — is exclusively available through licensed mortgage brokers.
-This means the only way to compare all three lenders is by working with a broker.
+This means the only way to compare all five lenders is by working with a broker.
 A good broker costs you nothing extra (they are compensated by the lender) and ensures you see every available option.

 Still Have Questions?